Kirby Super Star: Release

 Kirby Super Star was one of the last SNES games, released just three months before the launch of the system's successor, the Nintendo 64.
 Publisher Nintendo released the game in Japan on March 21, 1996, in North America on September 20, 1996, and in Europe on January 23, 1997.
 In Japan, the title is Kirby of the Stars: Super Deluxe, while in Europe, it is Kirby's Fun Pak.
 The Japanese packaging was designed to resemble a Paulownia wooden box, an idea that originated from Itoi.
 In Japan, expensive sake and silverware is often sold in Paulownia boxes; the team thought the packaging would convey that the game was special.
 While noting that it seems unrelated to the game, Sakurai commented that this cover illustrated the heart of Kirby Super Star and praised Itoi's idea.

 Kirby Super Star was rereleased on the Wii and Wii U via Nintendo's Virtual Console digital distribution service.
 The Wii version was released in Japan in October 2009 and in the West in May 2010, and the Wii U version was released worldwide in May 2013.
 The game was also included in Kirby's Dream Collection (2012), a 20th anniversary compilation of Kirby titles for the Wii.
 Kirby Super Star is also included in the Super NES Classic Edition.
 Nintendo released the game on the Super Nintendo Entertainment System app via its Nintendo Classics service on December 12, 2019.
 A special version with the secret modes unlocked was later released on June 9, 2022.

 Reception

-Kirby Super Star was both a critical and commercial success, selling over one million copies in Japan.
-It received "favorable" reviews according to the review aggregation website GameRankings, and is widely regarded as one of the best games of the franchise.
-The four reviewers of Electronic Gaming Monthly applauded the large amount of content, simultaneous two-player mode, graphics, and Kirby's power-absorbing ability.
-Captain Cameron of GamePro gave it a perfect 5 out of 5 in sound, control, and FunFactor, and a 4.5 out of 5 in graphics.
-He commented that "The perfect execution of the varied controls leads to simple-but-charming fun."
-Reviewing the Virtual Console release, Nintendo Life praised the "impressive" musical score and "colorful" visuals.
+The Japanese publication Micom BASIC Magazine ranked Kirby Super Star seventh in popularity in its June 1996 issue.
+The game received generally favorable reception from critics, holding a rating of 85.74% based on seven reviews according to review aggregator platform GameRankings.
+The four-person review team of Electronic Gaming Monthly (EGM) applauded the large amount of content, simultaneous two-player mode, graphics, and Kirby's power-absorbing ability.
+EGM named Kirby Super Star a runner-up for Side-Scrolling Game of the Year (behind Guardian Heroes).
+GamePros Captain Cameron ommented that "The perfect execution of the varied controls leads to simple-but-charming fun".